veben/microservices/README.md

 ### Warning during the build

-There is some warning with `fsevent` during the buils.
-Just ignore them
+There is some warning with `fsevent` during the build.
+Just ignore them.

 ### `Portainer` Launch

 - At every relaunch of the container, you have to define a password for the user, before logging.
-- It may occurs some errors when opening Portainer (http://localhost:9000).
+- It may occur some errors when opening Portainer (http://localhost:9000).
 Just refresh the page.

-### One of the services connot start
+### One of the services cannot start

-It may occurs if one of the following ports is in use.
+It may occur if one of the following ports is in use.
 They are needed as followed:

 - **80**: for Front App